Fabric Flowers as Detachable EmbellishmentsMake a fabric and ribbon flower accessory that's easy to add to or remove from a garment.

-Turn the ribbon away from the flower at a 45 degree angle.
+Turn the ribbon away from the flower at a 45-degree angle.
 Keep the angled fold soft and roll it loosely around the center with the fold perpendicular to the stem.
 The diagonal fold forms the edge of the petal.
-Stitch through the base to secure the pedal.
+Stitch through the base to secure the petal.
 Repeat folding, wrapping, and stitching until your rose reaches the size you want.

-I call this “modified” because I use two short petal sections to form the flower center.
+I call this modified because I use two short petal sections to form the flower center.
 I like the fullness they add to the center.
-A tutorial on a single-piece Dior rose can be found on the Sewing Divas blog.

-I made this flower from soft, silk charmeuse.
-Cut three 3-inch wide bias fabric strips.
-One strip is about 12 inches long, the others are about 4 inches long each.
+I made this flower from silk charmeuse.
+Cut three 3-inch-wide bias fabric strips.
+One strip is about 12 inches long, the others are each about 4 inches long.
 Taper the strips’ ends to a point, as shown.

 Fold the strips in half lengthwise, wrong sides together.
 Machine-baste 1/4 inch from the raw edges.